Arthur Zinn – Board Chairperson

 Tom is also the editor of Westport’s HamletHub, an online source for news and events in Westport and Fairfield County.
 He is the author of two books, Why It Can’t Work: Detaching From Dysfunctional Relationships to Make Room for True Love, and What Is Love?
 A Guide for the Perplexed to Matters of the Heart, and he is working on his first novel.
 In addition, Tom is a featured storyteller for Ina Chadwick’s MouseMuse Productions.

 Michelle loves all things literary.
 She loves words, books, independent bookstores, readings and libraries.
-She especially loves the Westport Writers’ Workshop, and she’s thrilled to serve as Secretary on the Board.
+She especially loves the Westport Writers’ Workshop, and she’s thrilled to serve on the Board.

 Prior to moving to Connecticut, Michelle and her family lived in Hong Kong and Bangkok, Thailand, for nine years.
 While in Asia, Michelle wrote for several English-language publications and served as Vice President on the Board of the historic Neilson Hayes Library in Bangkok for four years.
 Before moving abroad, Michelle spent thirteen years working in Democratic politics in Richmond, Virginia and Washington, DC.
 She has a B.A. in English and writes poetry, fiction and nature prose.